14 tips to help anglers share the space

 The 25m distance is roughly the length of one boat mooring.
 And when it’s busy, it makes absolute sense to leave more room than this.

 However, make sure you take special care when fishing opposite craft.
-The critical thing is to prevent getting tackle and bait on boats and not making excessive noise as explained in Simon Mottram's helpful video.
+The critical thing is to prevent getting tackle and bait on boats and not making excessive noise, as explained in Simon Mottram's helpful video above.